The Best Myanmar Itinerary In 2 Weeks

 Then explore Bagan at your own pace through a self-directed bike tour.
 Most hotels rent out electro bicycles.
 Do a bike tour from New Bagan, Old Bagan, Nyaung U, and back.

-End your trip in Bagan with a scenic sunset river cruise.
+End your trip to Bagan with a scenic sunset river cruise.
 Then it’s off to dinner at Aroma 2 Restaurant on Yar Kinn Thar Hotel Road in Bagan.

 Day 5